 Instagram holds amazing opportunity for creative people.
 If you are an individual or a business IG gives you a platform from which to display your talent.
 Decorators, artists, and creatives of all kinds can garner a following if able to create swoon-worthy photos that capture attention.
 What stands in many people’s way is photography.
 No matter how talented you are at what you do, you still need to be able to convey your work in a photo.
 May people have a talent to show off but no experience taking photos.
 The learning curve can be long and hard.
 How do you bridge the gap between so-so photos and flawless, eye-catching captures?
 These 10 tips can be a game changer for beginner as well as intermediate photographers.

-This article is going to focus on creating mainly indoor still photography.
+This article focuses on creating mainly indoor still photography.
 Our experience lies in creating home decor photography for the Home Decor Community on Instagram and of course this blog that you are reading 🙂 Some of these tips can be applied to all photography.

 This post contains affiliate links of products we use and honestly recommend.
 We appreciate when you shop through our links because it helps us continue to bring you valuable content to improve your journey.